Yorkshire cycling website

 The Nidderdale Greenway and the Nidd Gorge are under threat from a damaging proposal by North Yorkshire County Council to build a bypass (or so-called relief road).

 NYCC's suggested solution to congestion in Harrogate in Knaresborough is to build another road, which will encourage yet more traffic onto the roads, and exacerbate the problem.
-In the meantime, they will have vandalised much-loved countryside.
+In the meantime, they will have destroyed or degraded much-loved countryside.

-Add your voice to Nidd Gorge Community Action, and stop this act of vandalism.
+Add your voice to Nidd Gorge Community Action, and stop this unwanted development.

 10th July 2016